Waveform Modelling for the Laser Interferometer Space Antenna: LISA Sources

 \subsubsection{Science with \EMRIs}

-Constraining model parameters of \EMRIs from their \GW signals benefits from the large number of cycles completed in the LISA band \cite{Babak:2017tow,Barack:2018yly,Huerta:2008gb,McGee:2018qwb,Pan:2020dze}: all intrinsic parameters of an \EMRI (the redshifted masses, the \MBH spin magnitude, and the \CO orbit eccentricity at plunge) can be measured with fractional uncertainty $\sim 10^{-6}-10^{-4}$; external parameters are mainly determined by the \GW amplitude and its modulation with time, where the luminosity distance $D_{\rm L}$, the source sky location $\Omega_{\rm s}$ and the MBH spin direction $\Omega_{a}$ can be measured with fractional uncertainty $\sigma(\ln D_{\rm L})\approx \text{\SNR}^{-1}$, median solid angle uncertainties $\sigma(\Omega_{\rm s})\approx 0.05 (\text{\SNR}/100)^{-5/2}$deg$^2$ and $\sigma(\Omega_{\rm a})\approx 30 \sigma(\Omega_{\rm s})$, respectively.
+Constraining model parameters of \EMRIs from their \GW signals benefits from the large number of cycles completed in the LISA band \cite{Babak:2017tow,Huerta:2008gb,Pan:2020dze}: all intrinsic parameters of an \EMRI (the redshifted masses, the \MBH spin magnitude, and the \CO orbit eccentricity at plunge) can be measured with fractional uncertainty $\sim 10^{-6}-10^{-4}$; external parameters are mainly determined by the \GW amplitude and its modulation with time, where the luminosity distance $D_{\rm L}$, the source sky location $\Omega_{\rm s}$ and the MBH spin direction $\Omega_{a}$ can be measured with fractional uncertainty $\sigma(\ln D_{\rm L})\approx \text{\SNR}^{-1}$, median solid angle uncertainties $\sigma(\Omega_{\rm s})\approx 0.05 (\text{\SNR}/100)^{-5/2}$deg$^2$ and $\sigma(\Omega_{\rm a})\approx 30 \sigma(\Omega_{\rm s})$, respectively.
 In light of the source location constraints in both radial and transverse directions, a fraction of low-redshift \EMRIs are expected to be traced back to their host galaxies without the aid of any electromagnetic counterparts~\cite{Pan:2020dze}.

-To identify the nature of the secondary in an \EMRI, in the case of a light black hole or a neutron star, the only potentially detectable parameter beyond its mass will be a component of its spin \cite{Witzany:2019nml,Skoupy:2023lih}.
-For less compact objects, such as white dwarfs or brown dwarfs, there is a possibility of gaining some information about their tidal quadrupoles \cite{Rahman:2021eay}.
+To identify the nature of the secondary in an \EMRI, in the case of a light black hole or a neutron star, the only potentially detectable parameter beyond its mass will be the component of its spin \edit{parallel to its orbital angular momentum} \cite{Witzany:2019nml,Skoupy:2023lih}. \edit{The detectability in the aligned-spin case has been discussed in \citet{Piovano:2021iwv} while more generic waveform model is being developed to address it in the general precessing-spin scenario \cite{Drummond:2023wqc}.} For less compact objects, such as white dwarfs or brown dwarfs, there is a possibility of gaining some information about their quadrupoles \cite{Rahman:2021eay}.
 However, all of the parameters of the secondary beyond its mass may be poorly constrained and partially or wholly degenerate with parameters controlling other sub-leading effects.